 Kim is a trial lawyer who represents clients in high-stakes personal injury actions and complex commercial litigation.
 She is nationally recognized as one of the preeminent pharmaceutical and medical device trial attorneys, having served as trial counsel in high-profile cases throughout the country.
-Most recently, Kim has tried cases involving pelvic mesh products, obtaining defense verdicts in the Northern District of West Virginia (2022) and the Philadelphia Court of Common Pleas (2017 and 2019).
+Most recently, Kim has tried cases involving pelvic mesh products, obtaining defense verdicts in the Central District of California (2022), Northern District of West Virginia (2022) and the Philadelphia Court of Common Pleas (2017 and 2019).
 She also serves as trial counsel in commercial litigation and intellectual property matters, including a patent infringement trial in the Eastern District of Texas in 2018.

 Biography – View PDF Bio